Skip to content

 The CNC Prototyping Timeline

 A typical CNC prototype follows a 5–10 business day cycle from file upload to delivered parts.
-Here is what happens at each stage — and where delays typically occur.
+Here is what happens at each stage, and where delays typically occur.

 Day 1

-Upload Files & Request DFM Review
+Upload Files & Request a Quote

 Days 1–2

-DFM Feedback & Design Iteration
+Order-Stage DFM & Design Iteration

 Days 2–3